 Twiggy’s signature eye makeup that we don’t see enough.
 This look can be achieved by drawing on tiny lashes on the bottom of your bottom lid (small thin triangles) or just below your eyebrows for your top lashes to sink into.

-Clearly a game of thrones inspired trend.
+Definitely a Game of Thrones inspired trend.
 Interpret it yourself or look for hair tutorials online to add more character to your top knot or half up-do.